+2. Assignment:

-2. The Color of Water also explores the idea of identity: how we define who we are.
-Create a timeline of what you consider to be the THREE most important events in EACH of the narrators' lives.
-Your description of each event should be one paragraph (six paragraphs altogether), describing the main conflict, the people involved and why you think the event is significant.
-In your response, for each conflict, please explain...
+The Color of Water explores the idea of identity: how we become who we are.
+Choose THREE important events in EACH of the narrators' (Ruth's and McBride's) lives.
+Your description of each event should be one paragraph (six paragraphs altogether), explaining why the event is important in terms of the character's identity.
+In your response, for each conflict please explain what the narrator learns about his/her identity from the experience.